zachdrummond/password-generator/README.md

--Created arrays with lowercase and uppercase letters, numbers, and special characters -Added if statement if the user cancels everything -Created a for loop that iterates through the arrays to add their elements to the password string
+-Created arrays with lowercase and uppercase letters, numbers, and special characters -Added if statement if the user cancels everything -Created a for loop that iterates through the arrays to add their elements to the password string -Created if statements for each password generator condition with for loops -Created a function for the for loops to make the program faster

 # 03 JavaScript: Password Generator